CBEP-SoCB/BPC_Pesticides_sum/Derived_Data/DATA_NOTES.md

 following steps (Some of these steps only speed up analysis).

-1. Town by town IC data in a Data Catalog were assembled into a large `tif` file using the "Mosaic Raster Catalog"  item from teh context menu fro the ArcGIS table of contents.
+1. Town by town IC data in a Data Catalog were assembled into a large `tif` file using the "Mosaic Raster Catalog"  item from the context menu from the ArcGIS table of contents.

 2. We created a polygon that enclosed all of the Casco Bay sample locations and